zulip/zulip/docs/subsystems/django-upgrades.md

   * Our AsyncDjangoHandler class has some code copied from the core Django handlers code; look at whether that code was changed in Django upstream.
+  * Our `FilteredManagementUtility` in `manage.py`, which forks the management command discovery code.